BendyLand/blmake/README.md

 # blmake

-*This project is in its very early stages and is non-functional as of 8/13/24*
+*This project is in its fairly early stages as of Sep.
+7, 2024.
+Functionality is limited and unpredictable.*

 A simple and straightforward build tool for C/C++!